jprante/elasticsearch-plugin-deploy/README.md

 # Deploy plugin for Elasticsearch

-With this plugin, refreshable Elasticsearch plugins can be installed.
+With this plugin, Elasticsearch plugins can be installed on all nodes, without restarting them.
-This is convenient for managing plugins without restarting nodes.

 Example: